Skip to content

 5. Genetics, Ethical, Environmental, Economic, Legal & Social (GE3LS) Issues

-REGISTRATION: There is no application/registration process for ATC.
-All NMIN HQP (trainees and research staff working on NMIN projects and other members of the NHN) are automatically included in the program.
-If you are uncertain about your status, contact divyarao@nanomedicines.ca.
+REGISTRATION: There was no application/registration process for ATC.
+All NMIN HQP (trainees and research staff working on NMIN projects and other members of the NHN) were automatically included in the program.

-TRACKING ACTIVITY/CREDITS: The NMIN Administrative Centre will track completion of eligible activities for certification (see Requirements for certification, above, for details).
+TRACKING ACTIVITY/CREDITS: The NMIN Administrative Centre tracked completion of eligible activities for certification (see Requirements for certification, above, for details).

-Participation in any NMIN activity, or in any NMIN partner group activity, will automatically be tracked and recorded.
-Other activities may be accredited upon written request.
+Participation in any NMIN activity, or in any NMIN partner group activity, was automatically tracked and recorded.
+Other activities could be accredited upon written request.

-HQP can check in at any time with the HQP & Events Coordinator (divyarao@nanomedicines.ca) to ascertain the number of credits they have accumulated and/or to ensure all their activities have been accurately captured.
+HQP could check in at any time with the HQP & Events Coordinator to ascertain the number of credits they had accumulated and/or to ensure all their activities had been accurately captured.

-COMPLETION/CERTIFICATION: When a participant completes the required number of credits (20) across the span of NMIN’s five HQP Program Priority Areas, an NMIN ATC certificate will be issued.
-Credits for ATC can be earned until the end of NMIN’s NCE tenure (31 March 2025).
+COMPLETION/CERTIFICATION: When a participant completed the required number of credits (20) across the span of NMIN’s five HQP Program Priority Areas, an NMIN ATC certificate was issued.

 Gold level